swolegoal/github-helpers/README.md

 your new >6000 line `known_hosts` file!

 ### DEPENDENCIES
-I have not added a `requirements` file of a `setup.py` file yet, but there is only a single dependency as of now: [ipcalc](https://github.com/tehmaze/ipcalc).
+I have not added a `requirements` file or a `setup.py` file yet, but there is only a single dependency as of now: [ipcalc](https://github.com/tehmaze/ipcalc).

 You can grab it with this one-liner (you may need to use `sudo` here):